Client Alert: Biden’s New Title IX Regulations Are Enjoined by Federal Court

 For employee and job applicants, the Pregnant Workers Fairness Act requires a school district to provide a reasonable accommodation to an employee or applicant’s known limitation related to pregnancy, childbirth, or related medical condition unless the accommodation would cause the district an undue hardship.
 The Providing Urgent Maternal Protections for Nursing Mothers Act requires school districts to provide reasonable break time for employees to express breast milk for one year after the child’s birth each time the employee has a need to express breast milk.
 School districts must pay an employee for this time unless the employee is completely relieved from all job duties during the break time.

 Missouri state law requires a school district to provide a minimum of three opportunities during a school day for a lactating employee, teacher, or student to express breast milk, breast feed a child, or address other needs relating to breast feeding.
 School districts must have a Lactation Room with ventilation, a locked door, work surface, chair, and outlets, and the room must be close to a sink and a refrigerator for breast milk storage.
+Additionally, students or staff may develop a temporary disability during pregnancy.
+School districts should be mindful that, while pregnancy itself is not an impairment, it could be considered a temporary disability under Section 504 or the Americans with Disabilities Act if the pregnancy or related condition substantially limits one or more major life activities for an extended period of time.

 Q: What is an employee’s reporting obligation under the 2020 Title IX Regulations?

 Any staff member in a K-12 school district has an obligation to report to the Title IX Coordinator when they have “actual knowledge” of sexual harassment.
+The District must respond to reports in a way that is not “deliberately indifferent” to sexual harassment.

 Q: Does this ruling affect athletics?